ashtapor25/CPU_Scheduling_Simulator/README.md

 6 algorithms are used to simulate the cpu scheduling.

-1. First Come First Serverd,
+1. First Come First Serverd
 2. Non-preemptive Shortest Job First
 3. Preemptive Shortest Job First
 4. Non-preemptive Priority
 5. Preemptie Priority
 6. Round Robin
+7. Last In First Out

 Gantt charts are displayed 50 clocks per line. 'idl' in the chart signifies that the cpu is idle.